 \subsection{Computational scalability}

-We implemented our model framework in an R-package \textbf{vimixr} with all the $8$ parameterisations given in Table \ref{table:sigmaprior}.
+We implemented our model framework in an R-package \textbf{vimixr} with all the $8$ parameterizations given in Table \ref{table:sigmaprior}.
 For Sparse DPMM, the computation scales with sample size $N$ as order $\mathcal{O}(Nlog(N))$ due to the allocation variable $\mathbf{Z}$ updates with conditional expectation on $z_n|\mathbf{z}^{-n}$.
 The computational dependence for dimension $d$ is of order $\mathcal{O}(dlog(d)log(log(d))$ (details in Supplementary material).
-Although higher dimensions achieve convergence with less number of iterations, the rate is slightly higher due to computation of cluster-specific $d$-dimensional precision matrices.\\

-For a slice-sampling based MCMC approach, we used the function \textit{DPMGibbsN} from \textbf{NPflow} R package \citep{hejblum2019sequential} and compared our Sparse DPMM for $N = 100, d = 100$ Gaussian data.
+Although higher dimensions achieve convergence with less number of iterations, the rate is slightly higher due to computation of cluster-specific $d$-dimensional precision matrices.\\ For a slice-sampling based MCMC approach, we used the function \textit{DPMGibbsN} from \textbf{NPflow} R package \citep{hejblum2019sequential} and compared our Sparse DPMM for $N = 100, d = 100$ Gaussian data.
 Even with $1000$ MCMC iterations, \textit{DPMGibbsN} often fails to achieve convergence.
-Sparse DPMM, on the other hand, demonstrates an increase in computational time by a magnitude of two orders ($ \sim 100$ times) during bench-marking (details in Supplementary material).
+Sparse DPMM, on the other hand, demonstrates an increase in computational time by a magnitude of two orders ($ \sim 100$ times; details in Supplementary material).